cucumber/docs/content/cucumber/tags.md

 > TODO: Gherkin *and* Cucumber.
 This is mostly Cucumber

-Tags are a great way to organise your features and scenarios.
+Tags are a great way to organise your Features and Scenarios.
 Consider this example:

 ```gherkin
 @billing